CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 # Kinematic Driver Machine
 The most basic way to impress a sense of intelligence upon an artificial object is to give it movement.

 This is the most basic machine.
-It blindly moves towards a target
+It blindly moves towards a target.

 ### Configurables
 This machine features the standard configurable items for a machine `State` (see the *addons* directory for more, and the *statechart* subdirectory for EVEN MORE).